I started working full time in the summers at the ripe old age of 15. Believe it or not, I felt pressure from one of my parents to get a summer job.

 - Put in a variety of different plants so you have blooms all summer – make investments in a diverse mix of stocks, bonds and mutual funds for diversification

-- Replace the struggling plants – Have a sell strategy when an investment doesn’t work out like you hoped
+- Replace the struggling plants – Have a sell strategy when an investment doesn’t work out as you hoped

 - Take extra care of the garden during drought or flood – You must weather bear markets, hold steady and have some cash to make new investments at discount prices

-- Enjoy the beauty of what you have created – Watch your money grow and compound over time
+- Enjoy the beauty of what you have created – Watch your money and dividends grow and compound over time

 So what do you think?
 Is your investment portfolio like a garden?
-Or do you have another analogy or way you thing about your investments?
+Or do you have another analogy or way you think about your investments?
 Leave a comment and let me know.

 Disclosure and disclaimer